utkutpcgl/ViTFreeze/README.md

 ### Step 3: Update Learning Rate

 Implement a function to update the learning rate and freeze layers based on the `max_j` and `j` (iteration count), similar to the `update_lr` function in the Wide ResNet model.
+Both freezeout and localmim uses iteration count as steps for cosine annealing.

 ### Step 4: Modify the Forward Pass